FCTL3314/FCTL3314/README.md

 ### 🎯 Experience / Projects

-* Worked on a large CRM system at uForce
+* Developed backend logic for a large CRM systems.
 * Developed a system for real-time import (synchronization) of data from one CRM system to another.
 * Managed project development.
 * **[HealthNutrition-Backend](https://github.com/FCTL3314/StoreTracker-Backend)** - Django / DRF based app for comparing the nutritional value of products.